On the Model Theory of Second-Order Objects: Abstract Elementary Classes for Team Semantics

 But then $\kappa$ is such that for every finite $\tau$, a $\tau$-structure $\A$ with $|\A|\geq\kappa$ and a universal second-order $\tau$-sentence $\phi$ with $\A\models\phi$, there exists $\C\subseteq\A$ with $|\C|<|\A|$ and $\C\models\phi$.
 Hence the class of cardinals with this property is nonempty.
 By Theorem~\ref{First supercompact vs Pi^1_1}, the first cardinal of this class is supercompact. \end{proof}

-Certainly enough, a supercompact cardinal also suffices as our weak Löwenheim--Skolem number.
-The proof for said fact, which uses standard techniques involving supercompacts, also would suggest that the stronger form of the LS-property with non-strict inequalities would be too much to ask.
+The first supercompact cardinal also suffices as our weak Löwenheim--Skolem number.
+The proof for said fact also would suggest that the stronger form of the LS-property with non-strict inequalities would be too much to ask.